Amir Gholaminejad, 2018 CSEM graduate and winner of the 2018 University Outstanding Dissertation Awardi

 However, for all it is worth, the scan does not show all the abnormalities.
 It’s up to medical professionals to predict the nature of the tumor—for example, the depth it penetrates into brain tissue or even the tumor grade.
 Sometimes there is disagreement among doctors about these assessments.
 Locked up inside a patient’s skull, a tumor is a difficult subject to get to know from MRI images alone.

 As a Ph.D. student ICES, Amir Gholaminejad focused his thesis research on developing a suite of algorithms that work together to make predictions about tumor behavior from MRI images.
 Using tumor biophysics, mathematics and computer science, his work is helping doctors extract more information from medical images.

 “Starting from scratch we asked how we could incorporate our current understanding of tumor bio-physics with medical image analysis,” said Gholaminejad, who is now continuing his work as a postdoctoral researcher at the University of California, Berkeley. “ This requires expertise in different areas of computational science and combining them all together into one piece is what interested me.”

-Gholaminejad's work was honored with UT's 2018 Outstanding Dissertation Award in Mathematics, Engineering, Physical Sciences, and Biological and Life Sciences, recognizing his innovative approach to biophysics-based medical image analysis and the promise it has as a potential medical tool.
+Gholaminejad's work was honored with both the ICES Outstanding Dissertation Award and UT's 2018 Outstanding Dissertation Award in Mathematics, Engineering, Physical Sciences, and Biological and Life Sciences, recognizing his innovative approach to biophysics-based medical image analysis and the promise it has as a potential medical tool.